Pack your Career and Go

 Spouses look forward to those three little words every three to four years, Honey, we are relocating.
 In times past this meant quitting ones job and starting all over, portable careers however allow a spouse to take not only their career/business but also his/her clientele, this benefit alone eliminates the reduction in household income.

-Portable careers are especially appealing to spouses who are self disciplined, enjoy working alone and are comfortable using technology.
+Portable careers are especially appealing to spouses who are self-disciplined, enjoy working alone, and are comfortable using technology.

-Examples of portable careers a spouse could start include: freelance writing, web design, graphics illustration, programming, event planner, secretarial support, virtual assistance, translations, transcription, information research and retrieval, photography, interviewer and the list goes on.
+Examples of portable careers that a spouse could start include: freelance writing, web design, graphics illustration, programming, event planner, secretarial support, virtual assistance, translations, transcription, information research and retrieval, photography, interviewer and the list goes on.

 The most appealing aspect of starting an online virtual business is the minimal start-up costs.

 - Printer (inkjet or laser/color or black & white)